 Teacher TB1 said she "would suggest an administration day where HODs could meet with beginner teachers and discuss the information".
 The aforementioned suggestion is intended to prevent beginner teachers from running into administrative problems at the start of their professions and mentorship is required to help them cope when they start teaching.
 Teacher TC2 commented, "take beginner teachers through the process, even if they are fresh out of university.
 They need to know the practical side of things".
-It seems that beginner teachers need specific administrative skills, such as organising and maintaining records of learners and subject files, when they begin their careers.
+It seems that beginner teachers and subject files, when they begin their careers.
 Pogodzinski (2013) concurs by saying that teachers have to deal with extreme workloads and are expected to handle multiple administrative responsibilities.